Home Loan Interest Rates 2022_CollapisbleBanner_WC

 Using Microsoft Excel

 You can use the ‘PMT’ function in Microsoft Excel to calculate the EMIs and know the interest amount.
 Apply the following formula:

 RATE is the interest rate offered by the lender divided by 12

 PV stands for principal amount

 Remember to set both the values of FV and TYPE to 0 (zero).

-No matter the home loan interest rate in India, you can compute EMIs the traditional way using a formula.
-However, this can be time-consuming and increases the possibility of making errors.
-Here is the formula.
+You can compute EMIs the traditional way using a formula.
+However, this can be time-consuming and increases the possibility of errors.
+Here is the formula:

 EMI = [P x r x (1+r)^n]/[(1+r)^n-1]

 Factors that Impact Your Home Loan Interest Rate

 There are many factors that affect Housing Loan interest rate, including external market conditions, such as the RBI repo rate and inflation.
 Some of the other factors that affect Home Loan interest are in your control.
 These depend on your eligibility for the loan and aspects such as your income, credit score, and more.
 Apart from these, the LTV and tenor you choose are also important factors that affect the Home Loan interest rate offered to you.
 Take a look at important ones that can help you save more during repayment.